The Coffee Factory artisan coffee roasters Devon

 My love affair with coffee started 20 years ago when I lived and worked in Australia.
 I was lucky enough to bag myself an Australian boyfriend who happened to be half Italian and his morning routine required a cup of good strong Lavazza coffee.
 Now I’m not sure if initially I genuinely liked strong black coffee, but not wanting to appear unsophisticated I joined him.
 Soon I became converted (or maybe addicted!) to the pleasure of drinking proper coffee – up until then my coffee experience was limited to a milky instant Nescafe!

 When I came back to Blightly I introduced my parents to “proper coffee” and my mum was equally converted.
 Now it’s part of their mid morning routine and my guilty pleasure is seeking out a decent cup wherever I can.
-So I am delighted to have discovered The Coffee Factory on my doorstep, artisan coffee roasters in East Devon.
+So I am delighted to have discovered The Coffee Factory, artisan coffee roasters in East Devon on my doorstep.

 Danny is a professional Barisita and coffee guru

-It really is a factory café – if you are after quiet corners, free papers and soft sofas this is not the place for you.
+It really is a factory café.
+If you are after quiet corners, free papers and soft sofas this is not the place for you.
 The coffee business is the core to this place.
-You can see Dorothy the coffee roaster in action (Danny is clearly extremely proud of this restored 1950’s roaster – he knows his stuff) and you will hear in the background the noise of packaging, grinding and such like.
+You can see Dorothy the coffee roaster in action (Danny is clearly extremely proud of this restored 1950’s roaster ) and you will hear in the background the noise of packaging, grinding and such like.

 “Seating is benches, the floor is concrete – but the coffee is great!”

-There are future plans to extend the café, but if you like good coffee at home, you can just go along and buy beans or have them freshly ground for you.
-Danny also explained his plans for a great coffee bean display and how they work with local companies training and supplying coffee.
+If you like good coffee at home, you can just go along and buy beans or have them freshly ground for you.
+Danny also explained how they work with local companies training and supplying coffee.

 “It’s great to see a business that is growing and successful in our local area”.